-This view is looking from the 100' level on the tower and up to the top, a work deck level at 145ft.
-10 foot wide and in 27 yards of cement.
+This view is looking from the 100' level on the old tower and up to the top, the work deck level was at 145ft.
+10 foot wide and set in 27 yards of cement.

 The New Tower is 195 ft FCC Tower number #1216715, just east of ther Walz Airport "4KS".

 This video is of the 1st no code hams http://www.youtube.com/watch?v=NJGrlUXCZzc (have fun with it)!

 The base of one the the feed poles, which are about 30 meters tall.
 Note the open wire tapered feed system wires coming down the poles to provide a broadband match on HF, One meter wide at the top tapering down to the feedpoint.

 Rhombics have a high input impedance of about 600-800 ohms, so it's a non-trivial matter to achieve a match to 50 ohm coax while still retaining the very broadband nature inherent to the terminated rhombic.
 This led me to do some research on "tapered lines", the result of which is shown in the pictures here.
 After several prototypes, I settled on the tapered 2-wire transmission line shown here which is a modified exponential taper.

 Rigging the antenna cables.
 Note my tallest ham tower 1/4 of a mile away in the photo!